The Best Beginner Drum Sets for Adults - Under $1000

 Some Helpful Drum Terminology

-- Drum Kit vs Drum Set - these terms are essentially interchangeable and mean the same thing at music retailers.
+- Drum Kit vs Drum Set - These terms are essentially interchangeable and mean the same thing at music retailers.

 - Drum Throne vs Drum Stool - drummers sit on thrones, pianists sit on stools - other than that they mean the same thing.

-- Kick Drum vs Bass Drum - in terms of drum sets these terms are also interchangeable and mean the same thing.
+- Kick Drum vs Bass Drum - In terms of drum sets these are also interchangeable and mean the same thing.
 Technically a kick drum is designed to be used with a kick pedal but there are bass drums not designed for that purpose such as ones you might see played in an orchestra or marching band.

 Best Beginner Drum Set Selection Methodology